julelang/manual/src/introduction/reserved-functions.md

 The difference is that the initializer functions are called automatically when the package is imported.
 This function can be thought of as a kind of constructor function of packages.
 Therefore, all initializer functions are called before the entry point of program.

+Init functions can be declared more than one, unlike entry point.
+So your source code can include many initiliazer function.
+This might be helpful for large code bases or platform specific programming cases.
+If source code includes many init function, calling order is not deterministic.
+So if you carry about calling order of init functions, you should be aware of that.

+Init functions are cannot evaluate, unlike entry point.
+So you can call entry point from any point of source code, but init functions technically is not exist for evaluation.
+So you cannot invoke init functions.